Blog

 The final copy edit

-The final copy edit of a report or manuscript intended for publication is the final stage of correcting the document prior to it being designed.
+The “final copy edit” of a report, resume, article, minutes etc. is the final stage of correcting the document prior to it being submitted or distributed to the end-user.

-The ‘final copy edit’ of a document that is not intended for publication – for example, a report, policy, resume, article or minutes of a meeting – is the final stage of correcting the document prior to it being used or distributed.
+The “final copy edit” of a document intended for publication (e.g. an annual or other formal report, or the manuscript of a novel or non-fiction publication) is the final stage of correcting the document prior to it being designed.

 Note: some people refer to the ‘final copy edit’ as ‘proof reading’.

-The ‘final copy edit’ of applications, newsletters, reports etc. that are not intended to be professionally designed
+The “final copy edit” or “proof read” of resumes, applications, reports etc. that are not intended to be professionally designed

 This is the last stage of correcting the document prior to it being used or distributed; for example, a policy to be used in-house, a resume to be sent to a potential employer, or a report or article intended to be published in Word format (that is, it is not intended to be professionally designed).